WP-API/docs-v2/extending/custom-content-types/index.md

 ```

 If you are having trouble implementing either of these examples, be sure that you are adding these hooks with a sufficiently high priority.
 If the callback functions run before the post type or taxonomy is registered, then the `isset` check will prevent an error, but the support will not be added.

+### Custom Link Relationships

+Taxonomies & custom post types have a built-in association within WordPress, but what if you want to establish a link between two custom post types?
+This is not supported formally within WordPress itself, but we can create our own connections between arbitrary content types using the `_link` relation.